ChauhanSRishabh/movie-ticket-booking-api/README.md

 # Movie Ticket Booking API

 The developed API has the following functionalities:
-- Add details of a screen (total number of seats, aisle seats).
+- Add details of a screen (rows and number of seats in each row).
-- Get the number of seats available for a particular screen.
+- Get the seats available in each row for a particular screen.
 - Reserve one or multiple available seats

 **Assumptions**
-1. By screen, we mean a single cinema hall
+1. By screen, we mean a single cinema hall.
 eg: INOX_Delhi is a screen while INOX_Kanpur is another screen.
 2. For the sake of simplicity, we assume that only one show is scheduled on a single day.
-3. Our cinema hall has rows with continuous seats, no break in a row of seats.
-Hence no aisle seats.
+3. Our cinema hall has rows with continuous seats, no break in between.
+Hence no aisle seats, except for the ones at each end.
-This is what our movie theatre looks like
+This is what our movie theatre looks like:
 ![movie_theatre](https://user-images.githubusercontent.com/15028913/184633930-5781d05d-ca06-4e15-ae27-c6f762aa61e8.jpg)

 ## Creating our Development Environment